GennaroCalandriello/GennaroCalandriello/README.md

 A little about me:
 - 🔭 I’m currently working on CFD research, focusing on Advanced Model Order Reduction techniques.
 - 🔭 I am a research fellow at SMART Lab, at Scuola Superiore Sant'Anna.
-- 🌱 I’m deepening my expertise in high-performance computing and GPU-accelerated numerical simulations.
+- 🌱 I’m deepening my expertise in HPC and GPU-accelerated numerical simulations.
 - 🌱 I’m also exploring the fascinating realms of Relativistic Hydrodynamics and General Relativity. -->